TibanaDev/tibana-drupal/PITCHME.md

 - Equip your sales team with a picture of your ideal project
 - Be explicit about the plan when conditions aren't ideal
 - Define a Standard Issue Flow
+- Decide on choices for services and technology

 @ulend